rackerlabs/technical-blog/content/blog/2021/2021-10-26-security-for-the-oracle-database-listener/index.md

 ### Block SQL*Net on Firewalls and Isolate on Network
 The important recommendation for database security is to reduce physical access to the database.
 SQL*Net traffic also should not go through firewalls unless it is really required.
 Firewall filters must be made to only pass SQL*Net traffic from known application and web servers.
 SQL*Net connections from application servers in the Load balancer should be permitted only to access mentioned database servers.

-Few applications must need direct access to the database through SQL*Net connections.
-If applications really require direct SQL*Net access, setup firewall filters based on a host and port number.
+Few applications require direct access to the database through SQLNet connections.
+For such applications, setup firewall filters based on a host and port number.

 ### Remove Unused Services
 If _listener.ora_ files are copied between instances, then the copied files may have old and useful entries.
 Validate all services in the listener.ora to conform if they are used.
 Remove services not actively used.